Magnitude-Surveys/gpg/content/DC_resistivity/DC_data.md

 than to convert from apparent resistivities to potentials if that is needed for input to inversion programs.
 This is accomplished by using the apparent resistivity formula for the array in use, and the known geometric factor.
-If the current, *I*, is taken to be 1 (even if it was not 1 Amp in the field), then the result is a normalized potential in units of volts.
+If the current, $`I`$, is taken to be 1 (even if it was not 1 Amp in the field), then the result is a normalized potential in units of volts.